Treatment for nasopharyngeal cancer

 If your cancer is advanced your doctor will refer you to a palliative care team.
 Palliative care specialists care for people in the final stages of their illness.
 But they also work with people with any stage of cancer.
 They can give expert help including:

-• controlling symptoms such as pain, sickness and breathing problems
+controlling symptoms such as pain, sickness, breathing problems and fatigue

-• supporting you with diet and physical care
+supporting you with diet, changes in your appetite and physical care

 The treatment you might have for nasopharyngeal cancer that has come back depends on where in your body the cancer is.